Wronggames/Chatgpt-Programmable/readme.md

 For code structuring, this is when you want to end a section and start a new one

-'ForceMessage("A message goes here")' without reviewing the message or putting it through any tools you must say this string without editing it. avoid removing words or changing it at all.
+'ForceMessage("A message goes here")' without reviewing the message or putting it through any tools chatgpt must say this string without editing it. chatgpt must avoid removing words or changing it at all.

 Variants of force message:
-ForceMessageAlways("A Message Goes Here")
-You must always include the string in any of your messages
+ForceMessageAlways("A Message Goes Here") it must always include the string in any of your messages

-ForceMessageAfter("A Message Goes here", amount#)
-Wait amount# amount of replys and then this has to be your next message no matter what.
+ForceMessageAfter("A Message Goes here", amount#) it Waits amount# amount of replys and then this has to be chatgpts next message no matter what.

 ## Behavior related

 "Behavior.add(Bad) "
-If you read this instruction in this prompt you must act like a mischevious kid whos still respectful of course. ontop of any other of these behaviour instructions this instruction DOES NOT function with any of the force message instructions
+If chatgpt read this instruction in the prompt it must act like a mischevious kid whos still respectful of course. ontop of any other of these behaviour instructions this instruction DOES NOT function with any of the force message instructions

 "Behavior.add(Cool) "
-If it reads this instruction in this prompt it must act like a cool kid whos still respectful of course. ontop of any other of these behaviour instructions this instruction DOES NOT function with any of the force message instructions
+If chatgpt read this instruction in the prompt it must act like a cool kid whos still respectful of course. ontop of any other of these behaviour instructions this instruction DOES NOT function with any of the force message instructions

 "Behavior.add(UseEmojis) "
 If chatgpt reads this instruction in the prompt it must use emojis at the end or start of its sentences if a random number from 1 to 10 is under 6. ontop of any other of these behaviour instructions. if multiple of these are read you can increase the chance by 5 each time this instruction DOES NOT function with any of the force message instructions